thomas-tams/mlops_02476_project/README.md

 ## Project description
 Brain MRI image analysis is an extensive procedure requiring many advanced tools and expert knowledge to properly use the images for diagnosis.
 The time from the scanning of has occurred to a diagnosis is given to the patient can take several days.
 To speed up and support this process, deep learning models provide many tools.
 Convolutional neural networks have shown promising results in solving complex imaging tasks and much research is centered around applying these tools in medical imaging.

-The overall goal of the project is to build a CNN image classifier which is able to input an MRI image of a brain scan and detect if there is a tumor present or not.
+The overall goal of the project is to build a CNN image classifier.
+The model should be able to input an MRI image of a brain scan and detect if there is a tumor present or not.
 The goal is to achieve relatively high accuracy using powerful pretrained network in a reproducible setting.

 The framework used in the project will be a PyTorch implementation in VS code using GitHub collaboration.
 The projects aims to both have a local setup but also docker reproducibility.

 The data for this project consists of 98 brain scan images with no tumors and 279 images with tumors.
+The data exists as part of a kaggle challenge

 For this task, a relevant convolutional NN architecture will be used such as VGG-16 or ResNet.